longemen3000/ChemicalIdentifiers.jl/README.md

 = "C=CO", InChI = "C2H4O/c1-2-3/h2-3H,1H2", InChI_key = "IMROMDMJAWUWLK-UHFFFAOYSA-N", iupac_name = "ethenol", common_name
 = "ethenol")
 ```
-Searches by CAS and PubChemID are a little bit faster thanks to being encoded as native numeric types, other properties are stores as strings.
+Searches by CAS and PubChemID are a little bit faster thanks to being encoded as native numeric types, other properties are stored as strings.

 The package stores each query in `ChemicalIdentifiers.SEARCH_CACHE` as a `Dict{String,Any}`, so subsequent queries on the same (or similar) strings, dont pay the cost of searching in the database.